Puneethkumarck/kafka-playground/README.md

 Manual Kafka installation three brokers on single node

-a)download the kafka from kafka offcial website , extract the zip file b)copy server.properties from kafka config directory c)rename it to server-1.properties , server-2.properties , server-3.properties
+a)download the kafka from kafka offcial website , extract the zip file

+b)copy server.properties from kafka config directory

+c)Rename it to server-1.properties , server-2.properties , server-3.properties

-d)update the broker id in each of the property namely 1 ,2 ,3
+d)update the broker id in each of the property file .

 e) start the zookeeper and brokers